Exoplanet: Formation and evolution

 Planets may form within a few to tens (or more) of millions of years of their star forming.

 The planets of the Solar System can only be observed in their current state, but observations of different planetary systems of varying ages allows us to observe planets at different stages of evolution.
-Available observations range from young proto-planetary disks where planets are still forming to planetary systems of over 10 Gyr old.
+Available observations range from young protoplanetary disks where planets are still forming to planetary systems of over 10 Gyr old.
 When planets form in a gaseous protoplanetary disk, they accrete hydrogen/helium envelopes.
 These envelopes cool and contract over time and, depending on the mass of the planet, some or all of the hydrogen/helium is eventually lost to space.
 This means that even terrestrial planets may start off with large radii if they form early enough.
-An example is Kepler-51b which has only about twice the mass of Earth but is almost the size of Saturn which is a hundred times the mass of Earth.
+An example is Kepler-51b which has only about twice the mass of Earth but is almost the size of Saturn, which is a hundred times the mass of Earth.
 Kepler-51b is quite young at a few hundred million years old.

 Planet-hosting stars

 There is at least one planet on average per star.
 About 1 in 5 Sun-like stars have an "Earth-sized" planet in the habitable zone.

 Most known exoplanets orbit stars roughly similar to the Sun, i.e. main-sequence stars of spectral categories F, G, or K. Lower-mass stars (red dwarfs, of spectral category M) are less likely to have planets massive enough to be detected by the radial-velocity method.
-Despite this, several tens of planets around red dwarfs have been discovered by the Kepler telescope, which uses the transit method to detect smaller planets.
+Despite this, several tens of planets around red dwarfs have been discovered by the Kepler space telescope, which uses the transit method to detect smaller planets.

 Using data from Kepler, a correlation has been found between the metallicity of a star and the probability that the star hosts a giant planet, similar to the size of Jupiter.
 Stars with higher metallicity are more likely to have planets, especially giant planets, than stars with lower metallicity.

-Some planets orbit one member of a binary star system, and several circumbinary planets have been discovered which orbit around both members of binary star.
+Some planets orbit one member of a binary star system, and several circumbinary planets have been discovered which orbit both members of a binary star.
 A few planets in triple star systems are known and one in the quadruple system Kepler-64.